panrg/draft-dawkins-panrg-what-not-to-do/draft-irtf-panrg-what-not-to-do.md

 Initial material for {{ecn}} on Explicit Congestion Notification was provided by Spencer Dawkins.

-Our thanks to Adrian Farrel, C.M.
-Heard, David Black, Erik Auerswald, Gorry Fairhurst, Joe Touch, Joeri de Ruiter, Mohamed Boucadair, Roland Bless, Ruediger Geib, Theresa Enghardt, and Wes Eddy, who provided review comments on this document as a "work in process".
+Our thanks to Adrian Farrel, Bob Briscoe, C.M.
+Heard, David Black, Eric Kinnear, Erik Auerswald, Gorry Fairhurst, Jake Holland, Joe Touch, Joeri de Ruiter, Kireeti Kompella, Mohamed Boucadair, Roland Bless, Ruediger Geib, Theresa Enghardt, and Wes Eddy, who provided review comments on this document as a "work in process".

 Mallory Knodel reviewed this document for the Internet Research Steering Group, and provided many helpful suggestions.